sebnic/LangChainTest/README.md

 8. **How to use reducers for state accumulation**
 9. **How to implement conditional routing in graphs**
 10. **How to visualize and debug complex workflows**
+11. **How to parse structured outputs with PydanticOutputParser**
+12. **How to validate LLM responses with Pydantic models and enums**